Meatball Stew (With Ground Chicken, 30 Minutes)

 vegetables and broth simmering in covered skillet

-Add flour and cook a few minutes.
-Then add broth and seasonings and cook, covered, until vegetables are tender.
+Add broth, flour, and seasonings and cook until vegetables are tender.

 uncooked meatballs on parchment lined sheet pan